Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 Shear Stress Transport (SST) RANS Model Suite
 +++++++++++++++++++++++++++++++++++++++++++++

-Although Nalu is primarily expected to be a LES simulation tool, RANS modeling is supported through the activation of the SST equation set.
+Although Nalu-Wind is primarily expected to be a LES simulation tool, RANS modeling is supported through the activation of the SST equation set.

 It has been observed that standard 1998 :math:`k-\omega` models display